 The method of registering harvested game is different in the 45 km radius transportation restriction area.

 Registration at a designated registration station is mandatory for all white-tailed deer (adult or fawn) harvested within the 45 km radius transportation restriction area.
-Therefore, online registration is no longer permitted for these animals.
+Therefore, online registration is not allowed longer permitted for these animals.

-IMPORTANT: Keep your hunting licence number, you might need it to obtain the analysis results.
-If your game tests positive, the ministère des Forêts, de la Faune et des Parcs will contact you.
+Keep your hunting licence number, you might need it to obtain the analysis results.
+If your game tests positive, the ministère de l'Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs will contact you.

-Between September 24 and 30, you will need to contact an employee of the ministère des Forêts, de la Faune et des Parcs by calling 581‑994‑2874 for sample collection.
+Between September 23 and 29, you will need to contact an employee of the Ministère de l'Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs by calling 581‑994‑2874 for sample collection.

 Designated registration stations